protojour/migrado/README.md

 TODO
 ----
-- [ ] Authentication against Docker and ArangoDB
 - [ ] Transaction-like safe runs for schema migrations
 - [ ] Automatic diffing of schema migrations
 - [ ] Using migrado to add indexes